aayusgupta123-max/aayusgupta123-max/README.md

 # 💫 About Me:
-i am a ai developer wo wowrk with ai . i use toatly 1.2 millio token for making one project <br>forntend i know these is small . i am a bca student of 1 year and little know about pograming language . <br>i am a 17 year old boy and doing ai and ml as a specification in bca <br>. i am a typer too my max speed is 40 nowdays <br>
+I am a ai developer wo wowrk with ai .
+I use toatly 1.2 millio token for making one project <br>forntend I know these is small .
+I am a bca student of 1 year and little know about pograming language . <br>I am a 17 year old boy and doing ai and ml as a specification in bca <br>.
+I am a typer too my max speed is 40 nowdays <br>

 ## 🌐 Socials: